ReeceM/static-form/README.md

 ## Usage

+As an overview, the usage of the current version is that you can use the packages middleware on controllers that you define, this will then use your controller to handle the request data.

+### Create The Token
 The first step is to generate your token, to do that you can use the console command:

 ```bash